 For MidAmerican, the IPA concludes that it does not need to include any extraordinary measures in the 2024 Procurement Plan to assure reliability over the planning horizon.
-The IPA recommends that MidAmerican continue to procure 100% of its capacity deficit for the 2024-2025, 2025-2026, and 2026-2027 Delivery Years through the MISO PRAs as indicated below.
+MidAmerican will continue to procure 100% of its capacity deficit for the 2024-2025, 2025-2026, and 2026-2027 Delivery Years through the MISO PRAs as indicated below.